Penalty for Hiding Assets in Divorce in Australia

 Hire a Family Lawyer

-A family lawyer can help ensure that all assets are disclosed and that you receive a fair property settlement.
+A family lawyer can help ensure that all assets are disclosed and you receive a fair property settlement.

 Financial Records

+Keep thorough records of all your financial transactions.
 This can include bank statements, property deeds, and investment records.

 Transparency

+Be open and honest about all your assets.
 This can prevent future legal issues and ensure a smoother property settlement process.

 Why Full Disclosure is Beneficial

+Providing full disclosure of all assets benefits both parties.
 It ensures a fair division of property and can lead to a quicker property settlement resolution.
+Additionally, it helps maintain trust and cooperation, which can be beneficial if children are involved.

 Contact Us

+Hiding assets in a divorce is a serious offence in Australia.
 The penalties for such actions can be severe, including financial penalties, contempt of court charges, and adverse inferences.

 If you’re dealing with property settlement, consider seeking the advice and services of a family lawyer to guide you through the process and ensure compliance with the law.

 For more information about the penalties for hiding assets in divorce in Australia, contact Bambrick Legal today.
-We offer a free, no-obligation 15-min consultation for all enquiries.
+We offer a free, no-obligation 30-min consultation for all enquiries.

 - Fill in our enquiry form here